 In order to streamline sentiment analysis even further, it is also possible to leverage automated sentiment analysis.
 With automated sentiment analysis, you can let Suite do the work for you, allowing you to save time and be able to recognize the sentiment of posts quickly.
 This means that no red flags will go unnoticed – and you will be able to react to comments and queries in an efficient way.

 Automated sentiment is available for Comments, Tweets, Mentions, and User Posts.
-It is currently available for the English language and will soon be available for Portuguese and Spanish as well.
+It is currently available for the English, Spanish, and Portuguese languages.

 Want to get started with automated sentiment?
 Great!
 Setting it up is quick and easy.
 Users can turn it on by going to Settings - Task Automation - Sentiment.
 Automated Sentiment Analysis can also be turned on for specific profiles only.